frectures/js/projects/02 xkcd/README.md

 - Clicking on the previous and next *images* should have the same effect as clicking on the buttons
 - You can remove the buttons if you want to
 - How does your application behave if the current comic is the very first or last one?

+### 404 Comic not found

+- There is no XKCD comic number 404
+- Account for this oddity in your code

 ### Ratings